GoogleCloudPlatform/cymbal-superstore/README.md

 cd cymbal-superstore/terraform
 ```

 8. In the `terraform/` directory, create a file called `terraform.tfvars`.
-Replace PROJECT_ID with your project ID, then save the file.
+Replace PROJECT_ID and PROJECT_NUMBER with your project ID and project number, then save the file.

 `terraform/terraform.tfvars`:
 ```
 project_id="YOUR_PROJECT_ID"
+project_number="YOUR_PROJECT_NUMBER"

 ```

+Note: You can use `gcloud` to obtain your project number: `gcloud projects describe $PROJECT_ID --format="value(projectNumber)"`.

 9. Initialize Terraform.